Artsen/Semantic-Landscape-Sampler/README.md

 The picture on screen is the end of a repeatable pipeline that turns raw completions into blended feature vectors, projects them with UMAP, and then rehydrates the geometry in the browser.
 Here is the full loop:

 1. **Generate the text you want to map.** One prompt is fanned out to `n` chat completions (pick any supported GPT family).
 Each completion is optionally segmented into discourse-aware chunks (sentences/clauses) so you can explore both whole responses and their fragments.
 Every run and artifact is written to SQLite for reproducibility.
-2. **Blend multiple feature views into a single vector.** For every response/segment we concatenate: (a) an OpenAI embedding (`text-embedding-3-large`, with a small-model fallback), (b) TF‑IDF weights over the corpus, (c) prompt-similarity features (e.g., cosine distance to the original prompt or seed answer), and (d) lightweight scalar stats such as length.
+2. **Blend multiple feature views into a single vector.** For every response/segment we concatenate: (a) an OpenAI embedding (`text-embedding-3-large`, with a small-model fallback), (b) TF-IDF weights over the corpus, (c) prompt-similarity features (e.g., cosine distance to the original prompt or seed answer), and (d) lightweight scalar stats such as length.
 This gives us one high-dimensional feature vector per item.
 3. **Project twice with deterministic UMAP.** Using a fixed random seed, we run UMAP two times over the same blended matrix—one projection targets 3D coordinates for the point cloud, the other targets 2D for exports and minimaps.
 UMAP preserves neighborhood relationships; the three axes are latent directions, not hand-labeled topics.
 4. **Persist coordinates and metadata.** Each item stores `coords_3d = [x, y, z]` and `coords_2d = [x, y]`, plus embedding hashes, cluster labels, and outlier scores.
 Because the seed is shared, repeated runs over identical data remain stable.
 5. **Cluster for structure.** HDBSCAN labels dense regions, emits soft membership probabilities, and computes outlier scores; if it cannot converge, a KMeans fallback guarantees a partition.
 Cluster centroids and keyword themes feed the legend and detail drawers.